Getting Eating Disorder Help: 4 Ways to Get Started

-Eating disorders effect 30 million Americans, of all ages, genders, races and socioeconomic statuses.
+Eating disorders affect 30 million Americans, of all ages, genders, races, sizes, identities and socioeconomic statuses.
 Many of us know someone who has struggled with these serious conditions, and quite a few of us have been challenged with disordered eating and body image issues ourselves.

 If your own thoughts and behaviors around food and weight have become unmanageable, knowing where and how to seek support can be difficult or overwhelming.
-Knowing that you are not alone in these thoughts and feelings can be helpful, but here are some steps and resources to get you started.
+Here are some steps and resources to get you started.

 Making the decision to get help for your eating disorder is one of the bravest things you can do.
 Always remember you don’t have to do it alone.
 A support system – be it friends and family, trusted professionals, community support groups, non-profits or online resources – is key.
 Leveraging these to create a treatment plan that you can commit to is your best path to recovery.